kadiraio/kadiraio.github.io/_posts/academy/2014-04-14-make-your-app-faster.md

 ## A note on Publications

 You can follow the same process above for publications as well.
 However, instead of sorting with throughput, you need to sort with SubRate.
-You also can't use `this.unblock` inside publications.
-Because of that you should not invoke HTTP requests, send emails, or do Async operations inside publications.
-If you really must do this, do it with `Meteor.defer`.
+You also can't use `this.unblock` inside publications by default.

+But we've a [solution](https://github.com/meteorhacks/unblock) for that.